p0wen/puffins/README.md

 * Quicklinks to products are available :white_check_mark:
 * Contact details are accessabile :white_check_mark:
 * Link to About page is present :white_check_mark:
-* Sign Up for Newsletter subscription :toolbox: = Future Development
+* Sign Up for Newsletter subscription :toolbox:

 ## Landing Page
 * Caroussel with image also behind nav :white_check_mark: